far-os/os/README.md

 You can use any hardware or emulator, but the provided `Makefile` includes methods to use `qemu` or `bochs`.
 Both emulators *(should)* work, however `bochs` is recommended.
 You can use the provided `.bochsrc` file, or you can use your own.

 To build the image and use `qemu` or `bochs` simultaneously, run `make qemu` and `make bochs` respectively.

+***WARNING: Keypresses may be different.
+The `.bochsrc` and OS natively are both configured to use the en-UK keyboard layout.
+Reconfiguring the `.bochsrc` should also fix the fact that the OS is configured for en-UK keypresses.***